puppetlabs/device_manager/README.md

 ## Description

-Devices require a (proxy) Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.
-This module manages the configuration file used by the `puppet device` command on those Puppet agents, and provides additional resources for managing `puppet device` runs.
+Devices require a proxy Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.
+This module manages the configuration file used by the `puppet device` command and provides additional resources for scheduling and orchestrating `puppet device` runs on those proxy Puppet agents.

 ## What does this module provide?

-1. Allows for the configuration of `device.conf` in a manifest or in Hiera.
+* Allows for the configuration of `device.conf` in a manifest or in Hiera.
-1. Provides an option for scheduling of `puppet device` runs on Puppet agents.
+* Provides an option for scheduling of `puppet device` runs on proxy Puppet agents.
-1. Provides an optional task for direct orchestration of `puppet device` runs on newer Puppet agents.
+* Provides an optional task for direct orchestration of `puppet device` runs on newer proxy Puppet agents.
-1. Provides an option for indirect orchestration of `puppet device` runs on older Puppet agents.
+* Provides an option for indirect orchestration of `puppet device` runs on older proxy Puppet agents.
-1. Defines a structured fact that can be used to query PuppetDB to identify the Puppet agent proxying for a device.
+* Defines a structured fact that can be used to query PuppetDB to identify the Puppet agent proxying for a device.

 ## Usage